cindyleighn/basic_tutorials/Hardhat.md

 ## Step 3: Compile, test and deploy

-Open a terminal session in VSCode, and ensure you are in the project directory (rabo-coin)
+Open a terminal session in VSCode, and ensure you are in the project directory (sample-coin)

 Compile the sample project:
 ```bash